-- Text: - (3) It purports to insure only 1 person, except that a policy may insure, originally or by subsequent amendment, upon the application of an adult member of a family who shall be deemed the policyholder, any 2 or more eligible members of that family, including husband, wife, dependent children or any children under a specified age which shall not exceed 19 years and any other person dependent upon the policyholder; - Solution: - "including husband, wife, dependent children" to "including spouses, dependent children"
+- Text: - o (3) It purports to insure only 1 person, except that a policy may insure, originally or by subsequent amendment, upon the application of an adult member of a family who shall be deemed the policyholder, any 2 or more eligible members of that family, including husband, wife, dependent children or any children under a specified age which shall not exceed 19 years and any other person dependent upon the policyholder; - Solution: - o "including husband, wife, dependent children" to "including spouses, dependent children"

-Revised Statutes of 1846 Of Marriage and the Solemnization Thereof
+Revised Statutes of 1846 Of marriage and the solemnization thereof

-MCL 551.1 (Marriage between individuals of same sex an invalid contract)
+551.1 (marriage between individuals of same sex an invalid contract)

 - Text:

 - Marriage is inherently a unique relationship between a man and a woman.
 As a matter of public policy, this state has a special interest in encouraging, supporting, and protecting that unique relationship in order to promote, among other goals, the stability and welfare of society and its children.
 A marriage contracted between individuals of the same sex is invalid in this state.

 - Solution:

-- Repeal entire section.
+- o Repeal entire section

-- At a minimum, annotate section to say: "This section was held invalid as in conflict with U.S. Const.
+- O At a minimum annotate section to say: "this section was held invalid as in conflict with U.S. Const.
 Am.
 XIV."